Internet Explorer doesn’t work well with our website. We recommend using a different browser like Google Chrome.

 Implement CS Systems

-At Hootsuite University (now called Hootsuite Academy), we used multiple tools to build our online education system that trained customers on our product.
+At Hootsuite University (now Hootsuite Academy), we used multiple tools to build our online education system that trained customers on our product.
 But we knew that if we wanted to scale our customer success programs, we needed to get everything under one house.
-So, we moved everything onto a learning management system (LMS) as our CS tool.
+So, we moved everything onto a learning management system (LMS) as our Customer Success (CS) Tool.

 CS tools integrate various software that your customer success team is already working with, and it allows you to monitor various aspects of a customer health score.